Payment reminder messages: 18 text and email templates

 Body:

-This is our fourth communication regarding the [$ amount] payment for Invoice [#], which was originally sent on [Date] and due one week ago.
-If this invoice remains unpaid on [Date], a late fee of [percentage %] of [$ amount] will apply.
+This is our [number of previous emails]communication regarding the [$ amount] payment for invoice [#], which was originally sent on [date] and due one week ago.
+If this invoice remains unpaid on [date], a late fee of [percentage] of [amount] will apply.

 For your convenience, a copy of the outstanding invoice is attached.
 We’re here to answer any questions regarding the payment.
 Please respond to this email to confirm you’ve received the invoice and this reminder.